 The HERS Rater shall diagnostically test and field verify the first dwelling unit of each model within a subdivision or multifamily housing development when the builder elects to demonstrate HERS verification compliance utilizing group sampling.
 To be considered the same model, dwelling units shall have the same basic floor plan layout, energy design, and compliance features as shown on the Certificate of Compliance.
 Variations in the basic floor plan layout, energy design, compliance features, zone floor area, or zone volume, that do not change the HERS features to be tested, the heating or cooling capacity of the HVAC unit(s), or the number of HVAC units specified for the dwelling units, shall not cause dwelling units to be considered a different model.
-For multi-family buildings, variations in exterior surface areas caused by location of dwelling units within the building shall not cause dwelling units to be considered a different model.
-This initial model testing allows the builder to identify and correct any potential construction flaws or practices in advance of the build out of each model.
+For multi-familymultifamily buildings, variations in exterior surface areas caused by location of dwelling units within the builder to identify and correct any potential construction flaws or practices in advance of the build out of each model.
 If field verification and diagnostic testing determines that the requirements for compliance are met, the HERS Rater shall transmit the test results to the HERS Provider data registry, whereupon the Provider shall make available a registered copy of the Certificate of Verification, to the HERS Rater, the builder, the enforcement agency, and other authorized users of the HERS Provider data registry.